 Participants are required to one orientation session.
 This networking event provides participants with the opportunity to pick up grant writing resources compiled by the Office for Faculty Development, learn about program requirements, and hear a grantwriting lecture given by Dr. Mark Dewhirst.
 Additionally, participants are required to attend peer mentoring sessions, which are biweekly meetings with other faculty in the Path to Independence Program.

-The Orientation for the summer cycle of the program will be held on Tuesday, May 27, from 5:00-7:30 pm.
+The Orientation for the fall cycle of the program will be held on Monday, September 29, from 5:00-7:30 pm.

 Specific Aims Workshops

 In these workshops, small groups of applicants will meet to review the specific aims of their application, with the objective of making them as concise and clear as possible.
 The Specific Aims page should be an executive summary of the whole grant.
 It needs to be written extremely well, because it is the one part of the grant that the majority of the study section will read.
 It is also used internally by NIH grant officials for making decisions about the grants to support among those whose scores fall within the fundable range.
 The workshops will be led by Dr. Mark Dewhirst or Dr. Stephanie Freel and other senior faculty members.

 Program participants should bring an electronic copy of an updated specific aims page to this workshop.

 In these workshops, small groups of applicants will meet to review the significance and innovation sections of their applications.
 There is a saying in study section, “Nothing is worth doing well if it isn’t worth doing.”
 In a competitive funding climate, it is important that your significance and innovation sections clearly communicate the urgency of your research.
 Similar in format to the Specific Aims Workshops, these will be led by Dr. Mark Dewhirst or Dr. Stephanie Freel and other senior faculty members.